 I was not able to attend the Writing Institute at TC this week, but I was able to live and learn vicariously through a steady stream of Tweets and blog posts - teachers are nothing if not generous with their learning...

 Reflecting on my first experience using TCRWP's goals & technique cards for informational writing with a small group of writers.

 There are a few weeks left in the school year.
 Here are some tips for working through the If...
 Then... books if you'd like to plan your own unit of study.

 Have you ever wondered what some of the writing workshop lingo means?
 Here's another look at some commonly used workshop jargon.

 Learn some tricks for reading the Units of Study, whether you're new to the units or have been using them for many years.

 Grace Chough led a session, "Turning Writer's Notebooks Into Workbenches, and Using Them to Work Deliberately Towards Big Goals," at the June 2014 TCRWP Writing Institute.
-She shared lots of … Continue Reading Work Smarter: 5 Tips for Checking Writer’s Notebooks Efficiently
+She shared lots of smart thinking about the work students do in writer's notebooks.
+But there one particular thing she said that resonated with me since I used to… Continue reading Work Smarter: 5 Tips for Checking Writer’s Notebooks Efficiently

 Inquiry-based centers introduce kids to mentor texts while helping them find their own mentor texts.

 After your students decorate their writer's notebooks and you review your expectations, the notebooks go home.
 This is exciting!
 Who doesn't love writing in a new notebook?!!?
-I'll tell ya, … Continue Reading You don’t have to write, you get to write.
+I'll tell ya, there are plenty of students who aren't enthralled with the idea of writing at home every night since they don't think they have anything to say… Continue reading You don’t have to write, you get to write.